DivHub/bennugd-website/README.md

 The deployment of this website is managed trough GitHub Actions and GitHub Pages.

-The live version always corresponds to the `master` branch, and can be seen in [divhub.github.io/bennugd-website/](https://divhub.github.io/bennugd-website/).
+The live version always corresponds to the `main` branch, and can be seen in [divhub.github.io/bennugd-website/](https://divhub.github.io/bennugd-website/).

 ## Authors